 The first and the main point — help your child to deal with the feeling of guilty!

 Explain that it is not his or her fault.
-In no case, the kid is worse that others.
+In no case, the kid is worse than others.
 Things happen, and this situation is awful but all adults can help to cope with it.

 - Let the child know that you are on his or her side.
 Support and calm down kid: «That is so good that you have told me everything!
 I believe in you.
-You are not blame.
+You are not to blame.
 I will help you to move on».

 - Help the kid to gain confidence in things where he or she is brilliant.
-Teach kid to confront people‘s harassment.
+Teach the kid to confront people‘s harassment.

-- Have a talk with the head teacher, other teachers and the aggressor‘s parents.
+- Have a talk with the headteacher, other teachers, and the aggressor‘s parents.

 If the situation is much serious and you cannot resolve it peacefully, try to find a new school or class.
-This is an extreme case, because you cannot be sure that the same situation will not happen again in a new school.
+This is an extreme case because you cannot be sure that the same situation will not happen again in a new school.

-A large role of a parent is not only to protect the child but also to teach him or her how to communicate with people around kid rightly.
+A large role of a parent is not only to protect the child but also to teach him or her how to communicate with people around the kid rightly.
 It is really hard to avoid violence and aggression in our everyday life.
 A kid must know how to say «no», not to succumb to the provocation of peers and to know that it is not bad to share problems with adults, that they can help to solve them, and it is better than to do it completely alone — the family doesn‘t repulse, but support in a difficult hour.

 Prevention of school bullying

-Any phenomenon is better to prevent than to deal with it‘s consequences, and school bullying is not an exception.
+Any phenomenon is better to prevent than to deal with its consequences, and school bullying is not an exception.
 The prevention of violence at school is the right attitude of adults to this problem.

 Dear teachers!
 That is impossible for you not to know what is going on with your students and to ignore the aggressive behavior of some students.
 Any information about violence must be checked and take into mind.
 Besides, it is highly necessary to pay attention to the formation of groups of children in the class and the identification of «outcasts» and «black sheep».
-Also follow your students on the Internet and pay attention to the posts and comments.
-That is not a call for the violation of student‘s privacy, but it is the method to prevent the violence and to protect your students.
-You are to organize team-building events, trips, tours and visits.
+Also, follow your students on the Internet and pay attention to the posts and comments.
+That is not a call for the violation of student‘s privacy, but it is the method to prevent violence and to protect your students.
+You are to organize team-building events, trips, tours, and visits.
 Involve a school psychologist and a counselor, cooperate with families.
 Don‘t be insensitive!

 Dear parents!
 Tell your children about bullying and how they can protect from it.
-Explain them that telling everything to the adults is the best mature solution, but not the act of weakness.
+Explain to them that telling everything to the adults is the best mature solution, but not the act of weakness.

 Now you know almost everything about bullying at school.
 Of course, the modern world is cruel and dangerous.
 And the main hazard is ourselves.
-Don‘t ignore the reality.
+Don‘t ignore reality.
 If you see the situation of bullying, sound the alarm, try to find out how to help the person and solve the problem.